nogibjj/jdc154_week_7/README.md

 2. Load repo to code spaces
 3. Wait for installation of all requirements in requirements.txt
 4. Make your own .env file to store your Databricks' secrets as it requires a connection to be established to Databricks
-3. Run main.py to load in database and run queries
+3. See user_guide.md on how to setup and run command line tools

 ## Check format and test errors
 1. Format code `make format`